tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Applying the addendum to our definition gives the following.

->  An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
-The test is used to specify required behaviour before verifying that behaviour against a running system.
+>  An acceptance test is a set of examples or a specification that helps the customer "accept" that a system behaves as intended.
+The test is used to specify required behaviour and to verify that behaviour against a running system.
 Acceptance tests are not limited to confirming business behaviour but can also verify that broader, non-functional objectives have been met.